MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/compliance-denmark.md

 * The bookkeeping system is making it possible to generate a standard file, as defined by the authorities.
 * The bookkeeping system exports a standard file, as defined by the authorities, to another provider of bookkeeping systems.
-* The bookkeeping system can load the information included in a standard file defined by the authorities so that it is available to the customer.
+* The bookkeeping system can load the information included in a standard file defined by the authorities so that it's available to the customer.

 How does [!INCLUDE[prod_short](../../includes/prod_short.md)] comply: